solidi/writing/80-the-ultimate-hot-wheels-legend.md

 In the drama add a madman inventor the FBI surveilled, a famous scientist who co-invented the bomb and challenged the engine's impossible physics, a TV crew recording the incident, and a photographer who should have been awarded the Pulitzer.

-And then the newspaperman who saved people in peril, pouring his admiration and demise for such an inventor in print.
+And then the newspaperman who saved people in peril.
+A few days later, he poured his admiration and demise for such an inventor in print, recounting the toy maker’s last moments in a Southern California parking lot.

 This story holds the gasoline and applies the machismo of never telling.
-It includes a very long history of media suppression for fifty-five years.
+With a long history of media suppression for fifty-five years, some question if justice was served.

 ![**ROLLING ON SUSPENDED BELIEF** - A [bladed sprung suspension](https://patents.google.com/patent/US3621609A/en) is shown, which is known to diecast restorers.
 Mattel is known to have a significant advantage in toy making thanks to its brilliant research teams who patented them.
 Mattel displays these drawings in documented history.](images/80-02.jpeg)

-If the reader looks back in history, critical figures at Mattel have transmitted a story so close to the facts, all of whom contributed to Hot Wheels.
-The author asks if this tale will cross the finish line for everyone to know.
+If the reader looks back in history, critical figures at Mattel have conveyed a thinly veiled story, all of whom contributed to Hot Wheels.

-Since [Mattel Films](https://en.wikipedia.org/wiki/Mattel_Films) is gearing up to create its first live-action movie, what follows reads like its advanced copy.
-But this story transmits itself, as the author discovered by researching what he loved while sharing the toys with his son.
+This author asks if this tale will cross the finish line for everyone to know.

 It started with a question: "Why are the original creators of Hot Wheels repeating this funny joke?"
 This author believes the prank is a memorial to an inventive leader, a life cut short during a momentous time in America, without ever mentioning his name.

-He had fallen in a Southern California parking lot.
-The timing and location of the information suggest he fell for the Hot Wheels brand.
+Since [Mattel Films](https://en.wikipedia.org/wiki/Mattel_Films) is gearing up to create its first live-action movie, what follows reads like its advanced copy.
+But this story transmits itself, as the author discovered by researching what he loved while sharing the toys with his son.

 So, let's start with Hot Wheels printed lore, where the reader can find his connection.

 ## Derek Gable Tells This Funny Prank, Makes It Canon